How to Select Path Lights

-Just as their name suggests, these lights are intended to illuminate pathways and landscape areas.
+Just as their name suggests, these lights are intended to illuminate pathways but are also ideal for gardens, flower beds, along driveways and around patio areas.

-Since paths and areas are on the ground, it makes sense that all path and area lights project downward.
-And, most of them have some kind of shade or glare guard to prevent the light from shining into people’s eyes.
+Since paths are on the ground, it makes sense that path lights project downward.
+Most have some kind of shade or glare guard to prevent the light from shining into people’s eyes.

-VOLT Lighting has a wide variety of these lights that vary by style, metal type, and finish.
+VOLT® has a wide variety of these lights that vary by style, material and finish.
 Selecting the ideal path and area light for your home is largely based on your preference for how they look and how they illuminate the landscape.

 There are three main reasons to light your paths: